The National Curriculum for mathematics aims to ensure that all children:

 Children develop a strong base of mathematical knowledge and vocabulary through active learning.
 They are regularly assessed against their developmental milestones and at the end of the reception year against the statutory Early Learning Goals.

 An overview of the White Rose scheme for each Year Group is detailed below; this scheme is supplemented through the use of a variety of resources, and additionally, to reinforce Times Tables fluency we subscribe to Times Tables Rockstars, primarily for KS2 children.
 For younger pupils, with a focus on addition and subtraction, we also subscribe to the sister site Numbots (see links for websites).
 For Our Calculation Policy - which underpins our teaching of mathematics – see the separate tab.
-The NCETM links on the Calculation Policy are not currently accessible following changes to the NCETM site.
 In addition we have links to the Trust’s Maths Advisor’s calculation videos as well as NCETM’s lesson and calculation videos.

 To assess our children’s learning against our curriculum we undertake PiXL assessments for Years 2-6 on a termly basis in addition to regular teacher assessment in the classroom.
 SATs are national tests that children take twice during their primary school life: Firstly, at the end of Key Stage 1 (KS1) in Year 2, and then secondly, at the end of Key Stage 2 (KS2) in Year 6.
 Additionally children are expected to take the Multiplication Tables Check to test their knowledge of times tables at the end of Year 4.